pttn27/portfolio/pages/about.md

 # **About Me**

 Hi, I am **Nga** :wave:,<br> <!-- **{{ site.author.name }}** -->
-I’m currently interning at Bosch.IO as a UX/UI Designer in Berlin as a Media Computer Science student (at Technical University Dresden). <br>
+I’m a Media Computer Science student, currently interning at Bosch.IO as a UX/UI Designer in Berlin. <br>
 Through various university projects I’ve learned the basics of media design including UI and UX design but would love to get a deeper understanding of work flows and how to improve my designs. <br>
 I have always admired a great functioning user experience and want to create designs that help people and that they love to use.
 I cannot wait to work on valuable and real projects :)